OFSTED and School's support for Health and Wellbeing

 “The Healthy Schools programme will continue to be developed…” (3.15)

 There is an emphasis on the key areas we already cover: PSHE (All schools should make provisions for PHSE education, drawing on good practice - National Curriculum Framework), Emotional Health, and Wellbeing, Healthy Eating, Sexual Relationship Education and Physical Activity.
-OFSTED inspection also takes into account if schools offer a broad and balanced PHSE programme.
+OFSTED inspections also takes into account if schools offer a broad and balanced PHSE programme.

 There is also an emphasis on supporting families, for example through the Change4Life movement (which will be widened to include help for parents around other areas such as talking about mental wellbeing, smoking, drugs and alcohol and other areas of concern).